Help for chartered bus operators to go digital

-SINGAPORE - Chartered bus operators, typically owners of small fleets of about five vehicles, will now receive more help from the Government to automate their processes, accelerating a transition already sharpened by the coronavirus pandemic.
+Chartered bus operators, typically owners of small fleets of about five vehicles, will now receive more help from the Government to automate their processes, accelerating a transition already sharpened by the coronavirus outbreak.

-In a new thrust towards digitalisation headed by the Land Transport Authority and Enterprise Singapore, it was announced on Wednesday (Nov 25) that operators will receive financial subsidies, free consultancy advice and training to help with the change in what remains a stubbornly traditional industry.
+In a new thrust towards digitalisation headed by the Land Transport Authority and Enterprise Singapore, it was announced yesterday that operators will receive financial subsidies, training and free consultancy advice to help with the change in what remains a stubbornly traditional industry.

 Improvements could include having buses' whereabouts tracked on a digital map, in-built cameras that monitor drivers' behaviour, and integrated systems for online payment and route planning.

-With many chartered buses used as school buses that deal with large numbers of students, real-time tracking can put parents' minds at ease, while online processes can ease the administrative burden on chartered bus companies who still often take attendance physically and collect payment in cash, bus operators said.
+With many chartered buses used as school buses that deal with large numbers of students, real-time tracking can put parents' minds at ease, while online processes can lessen the administrative burden on chartered bus companies which still often take attendance physically and collect payment in cash, bus operators said.

-Senior Minister of State for Transport and Foreign Affairs Chee Hong Tat, speaking at the event announcing the launch of the digital plan for chartered bus services, noted the sector has already received about $30 million worth of support this year.
+Senior Minister of State for Transport and Foreign Affairs Chee Hong Tat, speaking at the launch of the digital plan for chartered bus services at the Land Transport Authority office in Serangoon, noted that the sector has already received about $30 million worth of support this year.

-It comprises schemes such as season parking waivers at car parks and other grants to cushion the impact of the pandemic.
+It comprises schemes such as season parking waivers at carparks and other grants to cushion the impact of the outbreak.

-But it was now a "matter of survival" that chartered bus operators take the opportunity to modernise, he said, during a time when tour buses have been quiet with no tourists and fewer school buses plying the roads with many school activities suspended.
+But it is now a "matter of survival" that chartered bus operators take the opportunity to modernise, he said, during a time when tour buses have been quiet with no tourists, and fewer school buses are plying the roads due to many school activities being suspended.

 "The crisis has provided an added impetus for the sector to rethink its business processes, and prepare for a new operating environment.